abelsj60/my-site/app/data/reveries/12-14-19-at-santa-con-a-new-certainty-on-code.md

 Oh boy.

-So I headed to Perk, a little coffee shop in Murray Hill, darting between throngs of elves — who were out, tripping to Santa Con's light fantastic — so I could debug.
+So I headed to Perk, a little coffee shop in Murray Hill, darting between throngs of elves — who were out, tripping to SantaCon's light fantastic — so I could debug.

 I soon realized my problem.